 In the case of a termination of parental rights or a voluntary surrender, a child may then be adopted by his or her foster parents, or the agency may seek another suitable permanent home for the child.
 A foster parent who has been caring for a child for at least 12 months is given the first opportunity to adopt, which your adoption attorney can assist you with.
 There are no legal fees — the service is free for adoptive parents through the foster care system.

-Please Note: This article, or its content, does not create an attorney-client relationship.
-The information provided is about legal issues but it is not intended as legal advice.
+Please Note: The information provided in this article, or its content, is about legal issues but it is not intended as legal advice.